About RecovAsset

 Risk-forward.
 We prominently disclose that debt collection involves significant legal obligations and consumer protections.
 We include disclaimers throughout the site encouraging readers to verify information with official regulatory sources (CFPB, FTC, state AG offices) and consult with qualified attorneys before making decisions related to debt collection, asset recovery, or accounts receivable management.
 Violations of debt collection laws can result in substantial penalties.

 Transparency about our revenue model is important.
-This site is monetized through Google AdSense advertising.
-Ads are clearly distinguishable from editorial content and do not influence our analysis, recommendations, or coverage.
-We do not receive compensation from collection agencies, debt buyers, software companies, or law firms for reviews, rankings, or recommendations.
-Advertising revenue supports the ongoing research, writing, and maintenance required to keep the site updated and accurate.
+RecovAsset is monetized through Google AdSense advertising, and Google's AdSense network is the only advertising relationship we have.
+Ads are clearly distinguishable from editorial content (labeled and visually separated from article body text) and do not influence our analysis, recommendations, or coverage in any way.
+We do not receive compensation from collection agencies, debt buyers, debt-settlement companies, credit-repair organizations, collection-software vendors, or law firms for reviews, rankings, mentions, or recommendations of any kind.
+Advertising revenue supports the ongoing research, writing, fact-checking, and maintenance required to keep the site updated.

-Our advertising relationship is solely with Google's AdSense network.
-The ads displayed on our pages are selected by Google's algorithms based on page content and your browsing history — we do not hand-pick advertisers or endorse the products shown in ad placements.
+Editorial / advertising firewall.
+The ads displayed on our pages are selected by Google's algorithms based on page content and the visitor's browsing history — we do not hand-pick advertisers, sell direct ad placements, or endorse the products shown in ad units.
+No advertiser sees, edits, reviews, or influences our editorial work before it is published.
+If an advertised product or service is also covered editorially on this site, the editorial coverage was prepared independently of the ad network's targeting.

 What We Cover